paljsingh/impartus-downloader/README.md

 will start processing the offline streams saved in browser cache and convert it to mp4.

-This output files will be saved to a target_folder specified in yaml.conf, the sub-directory organization and naming convention can be changed using available placeholders (see yaml.conf).
+This output files will be saved to a target_dir specified in yaml.conf, the sub-directory organization and naming convention can be changed using available placeholders (see yaml.conf).